Portrait of Ioannis Mitliagkas

 Biography

-Ioannis Mitliagkas is an associate professor in the Department of Computer Science and Operations Research (DIRO) at Université de Montréal, as well as a Core Academic member of Mila – Quebec Artificial Intelligence Institute and a Canada CIFAR AI Chair.
-I hold a part-time position as a staff research scientist at Google DeepMind Montréal.
+Ioannis Mitliagkas (Γιάννης Μητλιάγκας) is an associate professor in the Department of Computer Science and Operations Research (DIRO) at Université de Montréal, as well as a Core Academic member of Mila – Quebec Artificial Intelligence Institute and a Canada CIFAR AI Chair.
+He holds a part-time position as a staff research scientist at Google DeepMind Montréal.

-Previously, I was a postdoctoral scholar in the departments of statistics and computer science at Stanford University.
-I obtained my PhD from the Department of Electrical and Computer Engineering at the University of Texas at Austin.
+Previously, he was a postdoctoral scholar in the Departments of statistics and computer science at Stanford University.
+He obtained his PhD from the Department of Electrical and Computer Engineering at the University of Texas at Austin.

-My research interests lie in statistical learning and inference, with a focus on optimization, efficient large-scale and distributed algorithms, statistical learning theory and MCMC methods.
-My recent research has focused on methods for efficient and adaptive optimization, understanding the interaction between optimization and the dynamics of large-scale learning systems, and the dynamics of games.
+His research includes topics in machine learning, with emphasis on optimization, deep learning theory, statistical learning.
+His recent work includes methods for efficient and adaptive optimization, studying the interaction between optimization and the dynamics of large-scale learning systems and the dynamics of games.

 Current Students